-Redeemer Church, where I serve as the Lead Pastor, is now enjoying weekly Communion, instead of the once-a-month-schedule we had been on for years.
+Redeemer Church, where I serve as the Lead Pastor, now enjoys weekly communion, instead of the once-a-month-schedule we had been on for years.
 Why the change?
-The exegetical and historical evidenced—when weaved together—made it clear that we needed to make a change.
+The exegetical, historical, and practical reasons—when put together—made it clear that we needed to make a change.
+If you are already convinced and want to know how to make the change, here you go.

 Now, there is no clear command in Scripture, “Take the Lord’s Supper—every Sunday.”
 And there is also no command that we have to sing every Sunday.
 Ruh roh.